espressif/esp-iot-solution/CONTRIBUTING.rst

 * Is the contribution entirely your own work, or already licensed under an Apache License 2.0 compatible Open Source License?
 If not then we unfortunately cannot accept it.

-* Does any new code conform to the esp-idf : `Style Guide <http://docs.espressif.com/projects/esp-idf/en/stable/contribute/style-guide.html>`_?
+* Does any new code conform to the esp-idf : :doc:`Style Guide <style-guide>` ?

-* Does the code documentation follow requirements in `Documenting-code <http://docs.espressif.com/projects/esp-idf/en/stable/contribute/documenting-code.html>`_?
+* Does the code documentation follow requirements in `Documenting-code <http://docs.espressif.com/projects/esp-idf/en/stable/contribute/documenting-code.html>`_ ?

 * Is the code adequately commented for people to understand how it is structured?